10/30/24

 A nest of wool and wire

-Greening sod and growing wood
+Greening sod and leafing wood

 Wine and silk and foxes’ milk